 Kennel cough, the common name given to canine infectious respiratory disease (CIRD) complex, is a highly contagious respiratory disease among dogs.

-Kennel cough in dogs is typified by inflammation of the trachea and bronchi.
-This disease is found throughout the world and is known to infect a high percentage of dogs at least once during their lifetime.
+Kennel cough in dogs is typified by inflammation of the trachea and bronchial tubes, similar to the common cold in humans.
+Kennel cough is found throughout the world and is known to infect a high percentage of dogs at least once during their lifetime.

 - Watery nasal discharge

 - In mild cases, dogs are often active and eating normally